Gethe/wow-ui-source/README.markdown

 to be the best guardian for single-target damage, and the Infernal the best when there are multiple targets.

+    * Lash of Pain (Succubus) damage now scales with level, reducing the damage done at lower levels such that it will deal 50% damage at level 20, and 100% damage at level 80 and above.

     * Shadow Bite (Felhunter) damage and effect has doubled.

 **[Warriors][13]**